 We have also had discussions on our social media about Ragdoll cats and kids:

 Photos Submitted by Readers:

-Lynn writes, “This little guy could put Dinky to sleep brushing him.
-Have a series of pictures where Johnny is dusting off Dinky’s tail with a feather duster.
-Dinky just sat and let him.
-To funny.
-Going through so many pictures to find some of these gems.
-Also have my grand-daughter making Fisher Price ice cream cones for Dinky the week before he passed away.
-The best thing is …my cats have never hissed or scratched me or any of my kids.”
+Lynn writes, "This little guy could put Dinky to sleep brushing him.
+Have a series of pictures where Johnny dusts off Dinky's tail with a feather duster.
+Dinky just sat and let him to funny.
+I am going through so many pictures to find some of these gems.
+Also, have my granddaughter making Fisher Price ice cream cones for Dinky the week before he passed away.
+The best thing is that my cats have never hissed or scratched me or any of my kids."
 Hugs, Lynn

 Do you have Ragdolls and children?
 Tell me your experience by leaving a comment below!